CiscoDevNet/terraform-provider-cml2/README.md

 This repository implements a [Terraform](https://www.terraform.io) provider for Cisco Modeling Labs version 2.3 and later.
 It's current state is "beta".
 Changes can be expected, for example:

 - configuration (provider, resources, data-sources)
 - provider behavior
 - features (additional resources, ...)

+> **Note:** While it should work with 2.3, it has only been tested with 2.4 at the moment.
+If there's an issue with 2.3 then please open an issue on Github, providing details.
+Older versions are blocked within by the `gocmlclient`.

 The current implementation provides:

 - Resources and a data sources (`internal/provider/`),
   - resource `cml2_lab` to create, update and destroy labs